NCLEX-PN Test Day Survival Guide: What to Expect and How to Stay Calm

 🛂 Check-In Process

-You’ll arrive at least 30 minutes before your appointment.
-After identity verification and digital palm vein scanning, you’ll receive instructions and store your belongings in a secure locker.
+Arrive at least 30 minutes early.
+After identity verification and digital palm vein scanning, you’ll store your belongings and receive further instructions.

 🎧 Testing Environment